 Difficult interview questions can trip up the brightest of candidates.
 Recruiters don’t ask you these questions to throw you off your game, but to get a deeper sense of who you are and whether you’re a good fit for the company.

-But to be forewarned is to be forearmed, which is why we have compiled a list of the trickiest interview questions for you and some advice on how to anticipate them.
-With some advanced preparation, you'll be able to nail the interview and demonstrate the experience that makes you the ideal candidate to be the company's next new employee.
+But to be forewarned is to be forearmed, which is why we have compiled a list of the trickiest interview questions for you and some advice on how to anticipate and answer them.
+With some advanced preparation, you'll be able to nail interviews and demonstrate the experience that makes you the ideal candidate to be the company's next new employee.

 My name is ABC and I have a great passion for music and design.
 I recently graduated from DEF and during my education, I worked 2 years at XYZ.
 Here, I have developed the basic tools needed in my profession and I would love to continue working in this job.
 I would love to use my skills in a fashion industry, as I believe it’s the fastest growing industry with a lot of opportunities.